Workhorse C-Series: USPS NGDV and N-GEN

+Introduction and discontinuation

 The first C-Series van, the Workhorse C-1000, was launched in February 2021 during an event held jointly with the Pritchard Companies in Tampa, Florida.
 Workhorse completed a limited number of C-1000 electric vans and started shipping them in summer 2021.
 However, after the initial deliveries, the company announced the truck would be redesigned to increase payload capacity.

-In September 2021, Workhorse suspended all deliveries of the vehicle and repurchased all of the 41 vans that had been delivered to customers to-date; the company stated it needed to provide "additional testing and modifications" to comply with the Federal Motor Vehicle Safety Standards in the United States.
+In September 2021, Workhorse suspended all deliveries of the vehicle and repurchased all of the 41 vans that had been delivered to customers to-date; the company stated it needed to provide "additional testing and modifications" to comply with the Federal Motor Vehicle Safety Standards (FMVSS) in the United States.
+Some of the FMVSS that were not met included instrumentation, lighting, tires, and braking, largely attributed to the parts Workhorse had sourced from external suppliers, including tires purchased over the Internet without required markings.
 In November 2021, Workhorse CEO Rick Dauch admitted during an earnings call that he believed the C-1000 was unreliable.

-Workhorse has announced it will discontinue the C-Series after using up parts on hand to assemble 50–75 more.
+Workhorse announced in 2022 it will discontinue the C-Series after using up parts on hand to assemble 50–75 more.
 In March 2022, Workhorse entered an agreement with GreenPower Motor Company to purchase 1,500 EV Star CC vehicles as the basis for Workhorse W750 walk-in vans and W4CC chassis cab, which will be sold in the interim until the company begins production of two new electric commercial vehicle platforms; the W56 is a Class 5/6 truck that will start production in the third quarter of 2023 and the W34 is a Class 3/4 truck scheduled for production in 2024.
 Both the W56 and W34 are battery electric vehicles; the W56 uses a steel ladder-frame chassis while the W34 will use a low-floor "skateboard" chassis that will form the basis for the next electric Workhorse van.